EricRohlfs/jetbot_wiki/Examples.md

 #### Step 2 - Train neural network on cloud

-The second step we train the collision avoidance neural network on the cloud
+Second, train the neural network on the cloud

 <a href="images/JL03b_Training.png"><img src="images/JL03b_Training.png" height="320"></a>